HuynhTanPhat1302/dentist-booking/README.md

 ### Prerequisites

-To run this project, you need to install the <a href = "https://github.com/HuynhTanPhat1302/authentication-server">Authentication Project</a> first
+To run this project, you need to clone the <a href = "https://github.com/HuynhTanPhat1302/authentication-server">Authentication Project</a> first

 Then you need to run the included docker file in this project

   ```sh
   docker run
   ```

+After that, clone the db from the following <a href = "https://hub.docker.com/repository/docker/bongu1302/dentist-db/general">dockerhub</a> first

 ### Installation